applebiter/jackdaw/README.md

 next query.

 ### Requirements
-The JACK server must be running on the host machine.
+JACK2 -- The JACK server must be running on the host machine.
 TortoiseTTS would of course be the preferred solution for the output audio, but my older machines struggle to run it and my Wintendo machine can run it, but I'm not interested in the Windows ecosystem outside of gaming.

-MaryTTS sits in that weird place that is entirely unpleasant, but definitely does not sound like a human.
-OpenAI's Whisper does such a great job of transcribing punctuation that MaryTTS is really given it's best chance to shine.
-I don't know whether anyone would want to hear an audiobook in that voice, but it suits as a voice for the house computer everywhere all at once on the JACK bus, running on connected linux pcs.
+MaryTTS -- MaryTTS sits in that weird place that is not entirely unpleasant, but definitely does not sound like a human.
+I don't know whether anyone would want to hear an entire audiobook in that voice, but it suits as a voice for the house computer everywhere all at once on the JACK bus, running on connected PCs.

+OpenAI Whisper -- OpenAI's Whisper does such a great job of transcribing punctuation that MaryTTS is really given it's best chance to shine.

+SOX -- SOX is used to convert the audio file from MaryTTS to a format that JACK can play.